 I don’t talk about this story often because I rarely thought there would be a time or place.
 Would other White people believe me?
 Would they believe that this was racially motivated?
 I was never really sure.

 I bring this story up now to help reaffirm that the Black experience is beautiful and real, but also demands change.
-It’s something that many have only just witnessed for the first time.
+It’s something that many have only recently witnessed for the first time.

 Sure, there’s intersectionality in my personal, White experience.
-I’ve been called “terrorist” and “Mexican” several times in my youth (I guess Italian, Pakistani, a large European mix, and a summer tan will do that), but this post isn’t about me or those with similar experiences.
-The point: I will never experience the injustice that Black people uniquely do.
+I’ve been called “terrorist” and “Mexican” several times in my youth (I guess Italian, Pakistani, a large European mix will do that), but this post isn’t about me or those with similar experiences.
+The point: I will never experience the injustices that Black people uniquely do.